Frequently Asked Questions

 Specials, now called Xplorations, are open to all students enrolled in BFX and no sign-up is needed at the time of program enrollment.
 Each day features an Xploration and all students are welcome to participate or choose another activity.

 Xplorations and the days they will be offered will vary throughout the semester.
 Students will be welcome to participate in the Xploration offered on the days they attend.
 BFX is designed to provide a rich daily experience for our extended day students.
-The Xplorations schedule for fall 2023 is below.
+The Xplorations schedule for winter/spring 2024 is below.

-Art with Isaac Students create and express themselves using a wide variety of new and recycled materials.
-Individual and group projects that are fun and engaging!
+Art with Isaac: Create and express yourself using a wide variety of materials.
+Fun and engaging!

 Yes.
 Occasional drop-in will be available on a space-available basis.
 The fee is $60 and this will be billed to your account.